 Marilyn Taylor examines our understanding of communities segregated by income.
 Communities and family ties, she argues, continue to persist, and their networks provide the glue for trust and responsibility—they constitute the social capital needed to sustain critical activities in poor and disadvantaged communities.
 Yet changing economic, social, and political conditions have also seriously weakened the range of what these local ties can do for people.
 Their social exclusion is not merely within the threadbare fabric of their personal networks but also in the exclusion of their communities from the opportunities and protections offered to their wealthier and more powerful counterparts.
 The best we can do in nurturing local ties may be to help people cope with gross deprivations, but not to overcome them.
 That task would require that people have some meaningful bridges to another type of social capital, the type that might offer opportunities to bring wealth and decision power back to local communities.
-Locally grown produce, local goods, uncontaminated air and, particularly in poor countries, local sources of clean water, seeds, and topsoil have, in large measure, been replaced or commoditized.
+Locally grown produce, local goods, uncontaminated air, and, particularly in poor countries, local sources of clean water, seeds, and topsoil have, in large measure, been replaced or commoditized.
 Ironically, Miller points out, it is the very rich who have locked themselves in gated communities.
 What keeps the rest of us out of their elite closed enclaves and their secretive societies and meetings is a political process that limits what representative democracy can accomplish.

 Chapter 7 will examine the role of the media in shaping a reality suited to the needs of a centralized elite.
 Although the centralized network of power may have differences within itself, there is no countervailing power that can restrict policies and activities that maintain the domination of centralized power.
 Many of these activities employ violence and manipulation.
 These activities are the subject of chapter 6.